What is Hypothyroidism?

 What is the Diurnal approach to treating Hypothyroidism?

-Diurnal has completed an initial formulation development to enable a selection of a suitable technology to generate new formulations of T4 and T3 which will allow the replacement of the normal physiological ratio of T4 to T3.
+Diurnal's approach is to develop a modified release T3 formulation.
 It is anticipated that this will address the unmet need of the 25% of patients who have a poor quality of life on current therapy.

 Further support for people affected by Hypothyroidism